Ice Maidens

 Outside, it snowed gently.
 The large flakes clung like feathers where they touched.
 Someone bumped into me and muttered an apology as I stepped off.
 The figure brushed past me, hurrying toward the diner entrance.
 The sidewalks were almost deserted.
 Bent figures moved through thin fog, only to vanish as silently as they appeared.

 I turned and looked around, drinking in the sights.
 It hadn’t changed at all.
-Pete’s BP station was still on the corner, a blurred pool of white light cutting through the snow.
+Pete’s old BP station still stood on the corner, a blurred pool of white light that cut through the snow.
 A car whispered by, trailing a cloud of white exhaust, its parking lights glittering as it vanished down the street.
-The Walmart store was dark and shadows lay thick around it.
+The Walmart store stood dark and shadows lay thick around it.
 A lonely huddled figure hurried on the other side of the street and disappeared into the bright interior of the Kentucky Fried Chicken eatery.

 I turned slowly, stepped aside and grinned at him.
 “Sorry, bud.
 Wool gathering.”